balthapaixao/football-networks/README.md

 ## Author

 Balthazar Paixao - Computer Scientist and Data Engineer At Platform of Data Science applied to Health at Fiocruz.
+Master's student at CEFET/RJ.

 ## Data